Freelancing as a Developer in India: Honest Truth

 I use three bank accounts:

-2. Tax account — I transfer 30% of every payment into this savings account.
-It sits there untouched until advance tax due dates.
+- Tax account — I transfer 30% of every payment into this savings account.
+Sits there untouched until advance tax due dates.

-The fixed personal salary is key.
+Fixed personal salary is key.
 I calculated my minimum monthly expenses (rent, food, utilities, insurance, EMIs) and added 20%.
 That became my monthly salary to myself.
-In good months, excess stays in the business account as a buffer.
-In bad months, the buffer covers my salary.
+Good months?
+Excess stays in the business account as a buffer.
+Bad months?
+Buffer covers my salary.

-This system smooths out the income volatility and prevents the emotional roller coaster of feeling rich one month and anxious the next.
+System smooths out the income volatility and prevents the emotional roller coaster of feeling rich one month and anxious the next.
+Can't recommend it enough.

 Before going freelance, save at least six months of expenses.
 I had eight months saved, and I needed every rupee of it during my first three months when income was trickling in slowly.
-Some people recommend three months — I think that is cutting it dangerously close.
+Some people recommend three months — I think that's cutting it dangerously close.
+Maybe it works for some people, but I wouldn't risk it.

 When you leave a full-time job, you lose employer-provided health insurance.
-Freelancers in India often skip buying their own policy because they are young and healthy.
-This is a terrible gamble.
+Freelancers in India often skip buying their own policy because they're young and healthy.
+Terrible gamble.

 A single hospitalization can cost Rs 5-15 lakh in a decent hospital.
-A good health insurance policy for an individual under 35 costs Rs 8,000-15,000 per year.
-The math is obvious.
+Good health insurance for an individual under 35 costs Rs 8,000-15,000 per year.
+Math's obvious.

 I use a Rs 10 lakh floater policy from HDFC Ergo that costs me Rs 12,000/year.
-It is a business expense and reduces my taxable income.
-There is genuinely no excuse not to have health insurance as a freelancer.
+It's a business expense and reduces my taxable income.
+There's genuinely no excuse not to have health insurance as a freelancer.
+None.

 The Loneliness Factor

 Nobody talks about this enough.
 Freelancing is lonely.
 Your coworkers are your laptop and your coffee mug.
-There are no water cooler conversations, no team lunches, no casual chats about the weekend.
-Over time, this isolation affects your mental health and creativity.
+No water cooler conversations, no team lunches, no casual chats about the weekend.
+Over time, that isolation affects your mental health and creativity in ways you don't notice until it's bad.

 What helped me:

-• Co-working spaces.
-I rented a desk at a co-working space (Rs 5,000-8,000/month in most Indian cities).
+Co-working spaces.
+Rented a desk at a co-working space (Rs 5,000-8,000/month in most Indian cities).
 Not for the fancy coffee — for the human presence.
 Being around other working people, even if you never talk to them, reduces the isolation.
+Sounds silly.
+Works anyway.

-• Developer communities.
-I joined local meetup groups, contributed to open-source projects, and participated in Twitter/X tech conversations.
+Developer communities.
+Joined local meetup groups, contributed to open-source projects, and participated in Twitter/X tech conversations.
 These became my professional social circle.

-• Regular calls with other freelancers.
-I had a small group of three other freelance developers.
-We did a weekly 30-minute video call to share wins, vent about clients, and discuss business challenges.
-This was invaluable for both emotional support and practical advice.
+Regular calls with other freelancers.
+Had a small group of three other freelance developers.
+Weekly 30-minute video call to share wins, vent about clients, and discuss business challenges.
+Invaluable for both emotional support and practical advice.

-• Physical exercise.
-When you work alone from home, it is easy to become sedentary.
+Physical exercise.
+When you work alone from home, it's easy to become sedentary.
 I forced myself to run or go to the gym every morning before starting work.
-The endorphins made a genuine difference in my mood and productivity.
+Endorphins made a genuine difference in my mood and productivity.
+I think skipping exercise is one of the biggest mistakes home-based freelancers make.

 When to Freelance vs When to Take a Job

-Freelancing is not for everyone, and there is nothing wrong with admitting that.
-Here is my honest assessment:
+Freelancing isn't for everyone, and there's nothing wrong with admitting that.
+Here's my honest assessment:

 Freelance if: